FrankSolleveld/FrankSolleveld/README.md

 ### 💡 Goals for 2024
 - Adding iCloud Synchronization to AltoThought ✔️
 - Make a first version of MyESO.
-An iOS app that serves as a companion for ESO players.
+An iOS app that serves as a companion for ESO players ✔️
 - Multiplayer for Scrum Pokert

 ### 🌴 Fun facts